 - The operational temperature of a PV module changes during the day and also from day to day throughout the year.
 The 98th-percentile temperature represents the temperature that is larger than 98% of all the temperatures, and consequently it is met or exceeded only 2% of the time. - The 98th-percentile temperature is to be determined from measurements taken on hourly-basis, or even more frequently.
-For a standard year, the 98thpercentile temperature would be met or exceeded 175.2 hours. - The operational module temperature is influenced by the environmental temperature but also by how the module is installed (e.g. mounting distance to roof, array size, array spacing and anti-nesting features), as it may allow a more efficient ventilation.
-The graphics below from IEC 63126 show this influence, the maps
+For a standard year, the 98th-percentile temperature would be met or exceeded 175.2 hours. - The operational module temperature is influenced by the environmental temperature but also by how the module is installed (e.g. mounting distance to roof, array size, array spacing and anti-nesting features), as it may allow a more efficient ventilation.
+The graphics below from IEC 63126

-- presented here are a general guidance and assumed conservative, please contact your local sales representative for further information. - The operational temperature is influenced by the minimum distance between the module bottom and the surface of roof or wall.
-The distance is related to the climate.
-Figure A.2 shows climate area distribution of the Köppen climate types for the period from 1901 to 2010.
-In any climate regions except for BWh area, the minimum distance should be 10.2 cm (4.0 in).
-If you want to determine a specific distance on your project located in the BWh climate area, please contact Canadian Solar's technical service team.
+- show this influence, the maps presented here are a general guidance and assumed conservative, please contact your local sales representative for further information. - Figure A.2 gives recommended mounting distances to roof around the world according to IEC committee's recommendation except for BWh area.
+If you want to determine a specific distance on your project located in the BWh climate area, please contact Canadian Solar's technical support.
+Figure A.3 shows climate area distribution of the Köppen climate types for the period from 1901 to 2010.
 For more information about Köppen climate types, please refer to http://hanschen.org/koppen.